qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorselection.rst

 ``Modify current selection by`` [enumeration] |32|
   How the selection of the algorithm should be managed.
 You have many options:

-  * creating new selection
+  * 0 --- creating new selection
-  * adding to current selection
+  * 1 --- adding to current selection
-  * removing from current selection
+  * 2 --- selecting within current selection
-  * selecting within current selection
+  * 3 --- removing from current selection

-  Default: *creating new selection*
+  Default: *0*

 .. _qgisselectbyexpression: